mosse-security/mcsi-library/docs/articles/2022/05/low-security-vpn-solution-point-to-point-tunneling-protocol/low-security-vpn-solution-point-to-point-tunneling-protocol.md

 # Low-security VPN solution: Point-to-Point Tunneling Protocol

-If you want to set up a site-to-site VPN, you need to choose the protocol to employ based on functionality and security.
-In this blog post, we will look at what a point-to-point tunneling protocol (PPTP) is, how it works, and special security considerations.
+Point-to-Point Tunneling Protocol (PPTP) is a tunneling protocol used to enable virtual private networks (VPNs).
+It is a popular protocol because it is supported by most VPN providers and is relatively easy to set up.
+PPTP uses a point-to-point connection to create a tunnel between the VPN client and server.
+Data is encrypted and encapsulated in this tunnel, making it secure from eavesdropping.
+PPTP is not as secure as some other protocols, but it is still widely used because it is fast and compatible with most operating systems.
+In this blog post, we will look at what a point-to-point tunneling protocol (PPTP) is, how it works, and what are some special security considerations related to PPTP.

 ## Point-to-Point Tunneling Protocol (PPTP)